- Accessibility Syllabus Statement (Academic Affairs)

 Creative Writing 2018 Poetry Project demo text: https://iu.pressbooks.pub/poetrydemo

 - This is the demo text associated with the first assignment in Canvas.
 It includes poetry from (fabricated) students in a course, and the entire text can be exported so students can take the class’ content with them.

 - This demo text is associated with the second assignment in Canvas and is intended to represent work created by groups of students in a course.
 Each of the groups contributes chapters for different K-12 grade levels for a teaching manual.

 CTLA, Academic Affairs, and University Information Technology Services (UITS) have purchased a site license for the Qualtrics Survey Tool.
-To access more information on Surveys and Qualtrics, visit www.iuk.edu/ctla/surveys.php.
+More information on Surveys and Qualtrics.

 - This Web site explains about learning differences and disabilities, especially as they relate to attention, reading, writing, and mathematics.
 It uses examples from the PBS special of the same name produced by Kirk Documentary Group, Ltd., and WGBH Boston.

 From the Derek Bok Center for Teaching and Learning at Harvard University